 Audiences: Clinicians, Researchers, Patients, Caregivers

-Every time you complete an online survey, or offer opinions in a focus group, test a new website, or provide your input on a new product, the results of your participation provide actionable insights for companies who rely on your opinions, experiences, attitudes, and behaviors to make decisions.
+If you take the example of CRO companies (like Vial – https://vial.com/cro/) that provide clinical research services to medical firms or research specialists, you can see how they make use of participants to conduct their research.
+So, every time you complete an online survey or offer opinions in a focus group, test a new website, or provide your input on a new product, the results of your participation do tend to provide actionable insights for companies like them who rely on your opinions, experiences, attitudes, and behaviors to make decisions.

 It ain’t always pretty – sometimes Orman Guidance uncovers insights and emotions that convey consumers’ frustration and dissatisfaction.
 And that’s okay!
 Our research participants trust us, and share deeply with us, because of our highly engaged, transparent approach, and our respect for their privacy.
 This relationship provides the best path to outcomes that make a difference.